carpentries-incubator/git-novice-branch-pr/episodes/09-github.md

 {: .output}

 Pulling has no effect in this case because the two repositories are already synchronized.
-If someone else had pushed some changes to the repository on GitHub, though, this command would download them to our local repository.
+However, if there were changes in the GitHub remote repository that were not present in our current repository, this command would download them to our local repository.

 > ## GitHub GUI
 >